Lujaina21/Weather-Forecast/README.md

 # Weather Forecast Application ⛅

 ## Overview
 This Weather Forecast Application is a web-based tool that provides accurate and up-to-date weather information for any city in the world.
 Users can view a three-day weather forecast with details such as temperature, humidity, wind speed, and more.
-The application fetches data dynamically as the user types a city name in the search field, ensuring a seamless and interactive experience.

 ---